RenderKit/ospray/doc/api.md

 releases of OSPRay may add more asynchronous versions of API calls (and thus return `OSPFuture`).

+Applications can query whether particular events are complete with

+    int ospIsReady(OSPFuture, OSPSyncEvent = OSP_TASK_FINISHED);

+As the given running task runs (as tracked by the `OSPFuture`), applications can query a boolean [0,1] result if the passed event has been completed.

 ### Asynchronous Rendering and ospCommit()

 The use of either `ospRenderFrame` or `ospRenderFrameAsync` requires